 Microsoft Skype for Business is a tool that enables participants to talk, see and hear each other.
 It also has instant messaging and allows participants to share content on their desktops, such as documents and presentations.

-Everyone with a PHSA, VCH and PHC network account has a SfB account.
-With SfB, you can connect with staff, physicians and clinicians across PHC, PHSA, VCH, FHA and the other B.C. health authorities via instant messaging, videoconferencing and audio conferencing.
+Everyone with a PHSA, VCH and PHC network account has a Skype for Business account.
+With Skype for Business, you can connect with staff, physicians and clinicians across PHC, PHSA, VCH, FHA and the other B.C. health authorities via instant messaging, videoconferencing and audio conferencing.
 People outside the health organizations can attend meetings via a guest link.
-Get started with SfB with this brief
+Get started with Skype for Business with this brief

 quick start guide